X

 Square icon-style image overlaid on the hero banner

 Fed up of articles about New Year's Resolutions?
-Alex Caswell is a Chartered Financial Planner at Unividual and has a passion for wellbeing and the intrinsic links between health, wealth and building good habits.
-In this article he uncovers the secret sauce to hitting goals which is sticking to sustainable habits over time.
+Unividual has a passion for wellbeing and the intrinsic links between health, wealth and building good habits.
+In this article we uncover the secret sauce to hitting goals by sticking to sustainable habits over time.

 Research shows that a focus on speedy outcomes leads to an over focus on a massive action in the here and now.
 This is unsustainable when we all have jobs, families to support, hobbies to maintain, and temptation to battle.
 The person who wants to “get ripped quick” can’t sustain their overly strict diet that they hate eating and the person who wants to “get rich quick” ends up investing into something too high risk for them.
 When they experience serious stock market volatility, they panic, dis-invest and lose money.
 This short-termism causes people to fail, and they become even more de-motivated than they were before they started.